Several fitness functions and entanglement gates in quantum kernel generation: Support Vector Machine with Quantum Kernels

 Support vector machines (SVMs) are a supervised learning method used for classification and regression.
 The goal is to find the optimal hyperplane that separates two classes by maximizing the margin.
 Mathematically, for a given labeled training set ${(x_i, y_i)}$ where $x_i$ are the features and $y_i$ are the labels (+1 or -1), the optimization problem is:

 where $w$ is the normal vector to the hyperplane, $b$ is the bias term, and the constraints ensure we maximize the margin.
 This optimization finds the maximum margin hyperplane.
 The $x_i$ points nearest the hyperplane are called support vectors.
 Overall, SVMs are powerful for complex classification and regression tasks.

-This finds the maximum margin hyperplane.
-The $x_i$ points nearest the hyperplane are called support vectors.
-To handle non-linear problems, SVMs use kernel functions to map the data to a higher dimensional space where separation is possible.
-Overall, SVMs are powerful for complex classification and regression tasks.
 The primal optimization problem can be alternatively represented as the Lagrange dual problem: